 A. What a difference a day makes!
 We've all heard that expression more often than we care to remember.
 But when it comes to selling appreciated-in-value capital assets such as stocks, the expression isn't a cliché.
-One less day of ownership can be the difference between having your gain taxed at your regular tax rate (which can be as high as 35%) instead of at the preferential 15% top tax rate that applies to long-term capital gain from most capital assets (and a 5% capital gains rate for those who would pay regular tax at a rate below 25% on the gain if it were treated as ordinary income instead of capital gain).
+One less day of ownership can be the difference between having your gain taxed at your regular tax rate (which can be as high as 39.6%) instead of at the preferential 20% top tax rate that applies to long-term capital gain from most capital assets.
 The tax term involved is called the holding period, the minimum period of time you must hold a capital asset for gain to be favorably taxed as long-term capital gain.

 Here's an introduction to some of the more common holding period rules that apply to capital assets.
 It will help you avoid making a tax mistake that can't be undone once your trade is made.
 Keep in mind, however, that the tax payable on your gain is only one of the factors to take into account in deciding when to sell a capital asset.
 For example, if you expect a stock's value to decline substantially before the long-term holding period is met, you may very well be better off by selling that stock immediately and paying tax at the higher rate for short-term gains.